Billionaire from Oldham

 Sir Jim told The Times in 2019 after purchasing Good, "[Ineos] never wants to be the stupid money in town, never, never."

-"As business, they're in bit of pickle.
+"As a business, they're in a bit of a pickle.

 They didn't have the manager range right, and they didn't buy well.